skywalkerzhai/weizhai.github.io/_pages/about.md

 Wei Zhai is a Tenure-Track Assistant Professor in the Department of Geography at Hong Kong Baptist University.
 Wei applies a multidisciplinary approach to bridge Urban Data Science with Urban Resilience before, during, and after the extreme weather event.
 <br/><br/>
-Research Interests: Urban Resilience, Environmental Planning, Urban Computing, Urban Data Science, GeoAI
+**Research Interests**: Urban Resilience, Environmental Planning, Urban Computing, Urban Data Science, GeoAI
 <br/><br/>
-Email: weizhai@hkbu.edu.hk
+**Email**: weizhai@hkbu.edu.hk
 <br/><br/>
-Beginning August 2022, Wei will join the School of Architecture and Planning at the University of Texas as San Antonio (UTSA).
+**News**: Beginning August 2022, Wei will join the School of Architecture and Planning at the University of Texas as San Antonio (UTSA).

 Education
 ======